UK Self-Employed Tax Calculator

 Class 4 National Insurance

 Class 4 NI is based on the profits of the business.
-The below table shows the reduction for the 24-25 tax year as per the budget in March 2024.
+The table below shows the reductions for the 24-25 and 25-26 tax years, as per the March 2024 and 2025 budgets.

 UK Self-Employed Tax Calculator

 Enter your gross annual profits, and we’ll calculate the tax and national insurance due.
 We’ll also show the annual and monthly figures so you can budget accordingly.
-And because we know that tax rates can change yearly, we will keep old calculators available for the previous year.
+Because we know tax rates can change each year, we will keep old calculators available for the previous year.
 So, if you’re looking for a quick and easy way to calculate your taxes, look no further than our self-employed tax calculator!

-To calculate your profits, take the business’s income and deduct any allowable business expenses.
+To calculate your profits, take the business’s income figure and deduct any allowable business expenses.

 An example is a business with a self-employment income of £15,000, self-employment expenses of £600, and taxable profits of £14,400.
 The figure for £14,400 is entered as the profits.